Los Angeles Memorial Coliseum: 1950s–1960s

-Baseball Commissioner Ford Frick ordered the Dodgers to erect a 42 ft screen in left field to prevent pop flies from becoming home runs.
+Baseball Commissioner Ford Frick ordered the Dodgers to erect a 42 ft screen in left field to prevent 251-foot pop flies from becoming home runs.
 Its cables, towers, wires, and girders were in play.
 The "short porch" in left field looked extremely attractive to batters.
 In the first week of play during the 1959 season, the media's worst preseason fears seemed to be realized when 24 home runs were hit in the Coliseum, three of them by Chicago Cubs outfielder Lee Walls, not especially distinguished as a hitter.
 However, pitchers soon adapted, throwing outside to right-handed hitters, requiring them to pull the bat hard if they wanted to hit toward left.
 Perhaps no player took better advantage than Dodgers outfielder Wally Moon, who figured out how to hit high fly balls that dropped almost vertically just behind the screen.
 By the end of the season, he had hit 19 homers, all but five of them in the Coliseum.
 In recognition, such homers were dubbed "Moon Shots".

 Nonetheless, the number of home runs alarmed Frick enough that he ordered the Dodgers to build a second screen in the stands, 333 ft from the plate.
 A ball would have had to clear both screens to be a home run; if it cleared the first, it would have been a ground-rule double.
 However, the Dodgers discovered that the earthquake safety provisions of the Los Angeles building code forbade construction of a second screen.

 Unable to compel the Dodgers to fix the situation, the major leagues passed a note to Rule 1.04 stating that any stadium constructed after June 1, 1958, must provide a minimum distance of 325 ft down each foul line.
-Also, when the expansion Los Angeles Angels joined the American League in 1961, Frick rejected their original request to use the Coliseum as a temporary facility.
+Also, when the expansion Los Angeles Angels joined the American League in 1961, Frick vetoed their original request to use the Coliseum as a temporary facility.
 This rule was revoked (or perhaps, simply ignored) when the Baltimore Orioles launched the "retro ballpark" era in 1992, with the opening of Oriole Park at Camden Yards.
 With a right field corner of only 318 ft, this fell short.
 However, baseball fans heartily welcomed the "new/old" style, and all new ballparks since then have been allowed to set their own distances.